 1. It'll streamline your on-page optimization activities.

-2. It'll make it easier to check performance of the pages organized around certain topics.
+2. It'll make it easier to check the performance of the pages organized around certain topics.

 3. It'll help ensure all of the most important pages do target the necessary keywords.